12473540913/Spacecraft-Dynamics/publication/README.md

 # State-Space Modeling and Feedback Control of a Reaction-Wheel Attitude System

-**Technical Note — In Progress (2026)**

-This technical note accompanies the Spacecraft Dynamics project and investigates state-space modeling and feedback control for spacecraft attitude dynamics using reaction-wheel actuation.
+This publication investigates state-space modeling and feedback control for spacecraft attitude dynamics using reaction-wheel actuation.

 ## Planned Scope